agung-adhinata/adhinata.dev/README.md

 ### 1. Sandboxing

-My apps or private backend that serve as subdomain will host using my beloved-and-old-reliable Android Phone.
-With SD636 SOC and 3GB of RAM in it, that should be fine for handling decent request arund 50 user/second due to internet quota limitation.
+My apps or a private backend that serve as a subdomain will host using my beloved-and-old-reliable Android Phone.
+With SD636 SOC and 3GB of RAM in it, that should be fine for handling decent requests around 50 users/second due to internet quota limitation.

-But for ready production backend or apps that will handle more than 100 request per second, I will use either my beefy PC or online paid VPS such as Azure, Google Cloud, or AWS (not priority, i'm prefer free VPS if available).
+But for ready production backend or apps that will handle more than 100 requests per second, I will use either my beefy PC or online paid VPS such as Azure, Google Cloud, or AWS (not priority, I prefer free VPS if available).

 ### 2. Personal Web